Frequently Asked Questions

 Every therapist here has a Masters Degree and is licensed by the state of Texas as a mental health professional.
 We are inclusive, LGBTQIA allies and culturally informed.
 We operate from a systems perspective which emphasizes the importance of relationships in a healthy life.

-Our clinical fees range from $150 ~ $85 per session.
-All of our clinicians offer sliding scale options depending on their current caseload openings.
+Our clinical fees range from $115 ~ $175 per session.
 We accept credit cards or HSA/FSA cards as payment options.
-We sometimes will have a practicum intern who will offer reduced fees ($10~$20) for short term services.
+We sometimes will have a practicum intern who will offer reduced fees ($25) for short term services.
 Please visit our Intern page for current openings/availability.

 Yes!
 Every relationship can use regular maintenance.
 The best relationships are the ones in which both partners treat it as a project which takes constant and mutual effort.
 You don't need to wait for a crisis to seek counseling!
 Scheduling regular check-ups is vital to maintaining your relational health.